Qllector/Whitepapers/Qllect_non-technical_Whitepaper.md

 ### Why a new crypto currency?

-So what is the the QLC and why is it necessary?
+So what is the the XQT and why is it necessary?
 Bitcoin and other crypto currencies offer already the trustless networks to safely transfer digital representations of property.
 It’s even possible to write the hash of the underlying creation into the blockchain.
 With the size of the underlying network, the Bitcoin blockchain would offer by far the securest approach to story crypto assets.